Joan Vohs

 Joan Vohs (July 30, 1927 – June 4, 2001) was an American model and film and television actress.

 Early years

 Vohs was a native of St. Albans, Queens, in New York City, the daughter of Mr. and Mrs William Vohs, who also had two younger daughters.

 She danced with The Rockettes before becoming an actress.
-She later danced with Agnes DeMille's troupe and became a Connover model.
+She later danced with Agnes DeMille's troupe and became a Conover model.

 Career

 Vohs made her movie debut in Girls School for Columbia Pictures.
 She was an occasional hostess on the program Faith of Our Children.

 She appeared on several episodes of Fireside Theater and on Bachelor Father, Family Affair, Maverick, and Perry Mason, among other programs.

 Personal life

 Vohs married John Stephens in 1952.
 They had one son, William, and one daughter, Laurie.
 She was an active Sunday school teacher.

 Death

 Vohs died on June 4, 2001, of heart failure in Tarzana, California, aged 73.